Here at Newhall Park we are on a journey to grow our ‘Learning Power’. What this really means is that we are all learning to be better learners.

 Lifelong learning and the development of independent learners is an objective for all schools.
 The idea is that we move away from children and adults giving in too easily and develop their ability to persist at a problem so they can find alternative solutions.

-During the last academic year we started to follow Professor Guy Claxton’s work on Building Learning Power (BLP).
+Newhall Park follows Professor Guy Claxton’s work on Building Learning Power (BLP).
 This work follows the belief that there are four key learning dispositions:

 These are usually referred to as the new four R’s of learning.
-Each of these four areas of learning comprises a number of areas of learning which we call muscles.
+Each of these four areas of learning comprises a number of areas of learning which we call muscles

 We are teaching the children about these learning muscles and the fact we can exercise them to develop their strength and stamina.